 In order to display the metadata in an image file, just upload a new, unedited image using the dialog box below.
-Both compressed and uncompressed file formats will work, with smaller files uploading faster.
+Smaller JPG files will upload faster.
 This online tool does not require any software installation and is equally suitable for Windows and Mac users.
 The uploaded image will be automatically deleted after inspection of the EXIF metadata.

 Drop Your Image File Here

 The above EXIF metadata viewer supports a large number of different compressed and RAW image formats.
 In particular, all the file types used by the major camera manufacturers (Canon, Fujifilm, Leica, Nikon, Olympus, Panasonic, Pentax, Ricoh, Sigma, Sony) can be inspected.

 Inspecting the EXIF metadata associated with an image can be helpful to improve one's photography.
 For example, I might have an image of a racing bike that shows too much motion blur.
 Checking the EXIF data on exposure parameters, such as shutter speed and ISO, can provide insights into how I might need to change the camera settings in order to capture sharper images of fast moving subjects in the future.

 Below are some frequently asked questions concerning EXIF information.

 Metadata is information about other data.
 In the case of EXIF metadata, it is hidden information about the image the EXIF is associated with and how that image was captured.

 Which RAW formats does the EXIF-viewer App support?